 The Sixth Sin, The Artwork:

 The artwork for this album effectively enhances the creative and meaningful lyrical theme.
-It features a dark background with poppies, symbolising the aftermath of the Great War (First War 1914-1918).
+It features a dark background with poppies, symbolizing the aftermath of the Great War (First War 1914-1918).
 After the war, the landscape was filled with destruction, darkness, sorrow, grief, blood-stained fields, and death.
 Amidst this devastation, the red poppies grew, representing the juxtaposition of “death and life” and “darkness and light.”

 The Seventh Sin, Disrelish: